egsaatucla/egsaatucla.github.io/README.md

-# Static eGSA Website
+# Ruby on Rails eGSA website
-This branch is the static page we'll keep live until the new version is finished.
+This branch will be the repo for the ruby-on-rails version of the eGSA site